DavidLivingstoneHini/alx-system_engineering-devops/README.md

 # Welcome!
-## The ALX System Engineering Devops Project.
+## The ALX System Engineering Devops Projects.

-The ALX System Engineering Deveops project is mainly based on shell bascis, how to run scripts in text editors and manipulate certain commands.
+The ALX System Engineering Deveops project is mainly based on basics of the Linux Shell, Bash commands, Bash scripting and more advancing topics.

-- This Repo will contain the projects I will undertake at ALX.
+- At ALX we are given projects to complete each day and push to Github, these projects will be automically reviewed each day with a score checking technology.
-- All the codes will be added here.
+- This repository contains all the projects I worked on within the 1 year ALX Software Engineering Program.

 ## The quote below serves as a motivation.